Low-energy interactions between doubly charmed baryons and Goldstone bosons from lattice QCD: Scattering analysis

 Our final predictions of scattering lengths at the physical pion mass, with statistical and two systematic uncertainties listed sequentially, are:

 The central values of the extrapolated results are obtained by performing the linear fit~\eqref{eq.chi.extrap} to the scattering lengths from the LO ERE analysis with DRC applied.
 The first uncertainty quoted is the statistical error (sta) propagated from the $1$-$\sigma$ uncertainties of the fit parameters.
 We estimate two dominant sources of systematic uncertainty, both originating from the choice of input values for the extrapolation.
 The first systematic uncertainty (sys$_1$) is associated with the DRC, which we quantify as the difference between the central extrapolated value and that obtained using the Raw dataset.
 The second systematic uncertainty (sys$_2$) stems from the truncation of the ERE, estimated as the difference when using the results from the NLO fits as input for the extrapolation.
+It is worth noting that this error budget represents a rough estimation based on current data.
+To achieve a robust control over the systematic uncertainties, calculations at more pion masses and lattice spacings are mandatory.
 Note that for the $\Xi_{cc}K^{(1,0)}$ channel, the systematic uncertainty from the ERE truncation is not quoted, as an NLO fit was not feasible due to the limited number of data points.

 Overall, our results are in good agreement with ChPT predictions at the physical point.
 Specifically, the scattering lengths of the $\Xi_{cc}K^{(1,0)}$ and $\Xi_{cc}\pi^{(0,\frac{3}{2})}$ channels are consistent with both the EOMS and HB determinations within 1.5$\sigma$.
 In addition, our results favor the EOMS predictions in the $\Omega_{cc}\bar{K}^{(-2,\frac{1}{2})}$ channel but align more closely with the HB predictions in the $\Xi_{cc}K^{(1,1)}$ channel.
 A crucial caveat for these ChPT predictions is that they rely on the LECs, whose values are estimated from $D\phi$ interactions via HDA symmetry.
 Note also that for the channels with large scattering lengths, it is actually necessary to refine the chiral amplitudes by performing unitarization, as done in refs.~\cite{Guo:2017vcf,Yan:2018zdt}.